CopernicaMarketingSoftware/Documentation/Mailerq/3.0/dkim.md

 is basically the same as using the * wildcard.

-## Adding DKIM keys to the message JSON
+## Adding DKIM Keys to the message JSON

-It is also possible to add DKIM keys to your email using the message JSON.
+It is also possible to add DKIM Keys to your email using the message JSON.
 It works just like all other [message properties](http://www.mailerq.io/documentation/delivery-properties).
 A JSON message holding a DKIM key will look something like this: